poohcom1/csharp-prettier-docs/README.md

 ![alt text](https://raw.githubusercontent.com/poohcom1/csharp-prettier-docs/master/cs-prettier-screenshot.png)

-- Hides the default C# XML docs and replaces it with pretty text decorators.
+- (Mostly) Hides the default C# XML docs and replaces it with pretty text decorators.

+- Fully customizable styling and decorative marks.

 - Use the Toggle command to quickly enable/disable the extension.

-- Edit the look and feel of the decorators through various settings.

 ## Configurations